 Are you stuck playing the same trivia board games over and over?
 It is becoming repetitive to the point at which you don’t want to play anymore?
-You are not the only one, and I’m here to help.
+You are not the only one, and we are here to help.

 Finding the best trivia board games can be tough.
-Given that there’s so many out there, choosing the right one for you and your party isn’t the easiest task.
-Until now.
+Given that there are so many out there and the new board games coming out regularly, choosing the right one for you and your party isn’t as straightforward as it may seem.

-I’ve compiled a list of the top 10 trivia board games, from history trivia board games to group trivia games there is a variety for everyone.
+Below is a shortlist of what we think the top 10 trivia board games are today.
+From history trivia board games to group trivia games and much more – there is sure to be a variety for everyone.

 |Image||Player Count / Duration / Age / Difficulty|

 The best selling trivia tabletop game in history!
 It comes with 3000 all new questions that will challenge even the savviest of us!
 The all-time classic trivia board game that deserves a spot on anyone’s shelf.

 Best Logo and Brand Trivia – Logo Board Game

 The entire trivia challenge is based on questions about logos and brands.
 If that is something you like, you are set for hours of fun!

 Best for Slogans and Analogies – Wit’s End